jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Applications/Crystal/general.rst

   #. crystal fraction, :math:`\phi_X(t)`,
   #. nucleation density, :math:`N(t)`,

-Other columns will be ingnored.
+Other columns will be ingored.
 A correct ``.shearxs`` file looks like:

 .. code-block:: none